-Being a candidate means that while you continue your normal life – job, study, friends, independence – you take a much closer look at the Loreto Sisters’ life, work and spirit, living for some of this period within a community, to see if it suits you.
+Being a candidate means that while you may continue your everyday life – job, study, friends, independence – you take a much closer look at the Loreto Sisters’ life, work and spirit, living for some of this period with a community.
+Candidacy normally lasts six months to two years and involves:

 - Regular contact with someone who will walk with you in this spiritual search

 - Some experience of living in a community.